 host artists from other communities as well as artists who live in our community

 HaltForce is preparing to host a series of performance events this fall and extend fiscal support to the artists we host and collaborate with.
 Patreon helps us put community resources toward supporting the creative residencies we are passionate about elevating.

 Dan Mont Eton (2014 & 2015), Corina Kinnear (2014 & 2015), Camille Griep (2014 & 2018), Sara Kremer (2018), Erica Gionfriddo & Eliot Gray Fisher of ARCOS Dance Co.
 (2016 & 2018), Kate Jordan Augusto and Bruno Augusto of Arts & Above (2018), Jamie Lynn Colley of Urvasi Dance Ensemble (2018), Bare Bait Dance Company (2019).
 As well as collaborations with many, many, of Billings' insanely talented resident artists over the years.

-Send us a note to become a sponsor and patron of this unique concert. or send support directly via PayPal or Patreon.
+Send us a note to become a flagship sponsor of this continued work or send support directly via PayPal or Patreon.